Dana-Ibrahim05/Braille-to-Txt-html-Translator/planning.md

     I chose to do option b because it was clearer to me.
     3. Miscellaneous:
     * in the "splitString" function, we discussed using the "find" method to find the delimiter instead of having an extra layer to the algorithm (the while-loop).
-    * We also discussed that when using "substr" and not include a second parameter, the system automatically splits the string to the end of the string.
+    * We also discussed that when using "substr" and not include a second parameter, the system automatically splits the string to the end of the string and how this could be causing an "out-of-range" error.

 ## Step 2 (B): Translating math formulas